0xMiden/miden-tutorials/docs/src/compiler/is_prime_rust.md

 ## Overview

 In this guide, we will write a simple Rust program that checks whether an integer is prime.
 We will compile the Rust program into a Miden package and run it in the Miden VM.
-We will also see how to use the Miden CLI to generate a STARK proof that the computation was performed correctly.
+We will also cover how to use the Miden CLI to generate a STARK proof that the computation was performed correctly.

 ## What we'll cover

-- Writing basic programs in Rust using the Miden compiler.
+- Writing basic *pure* programs in Rust using the Miden compiler.
 - Running programs in the Miden VM.
 - Generating a proof of compuation for the `is_prime` program
 - Verifying the STARK proof of the `is_prime` program execution